Thinking About Moving, But Not Sure Where to Go? Here’s How to Decide

 After talking things over with her husband, seeing all of the potential benefits for her son, and considering the added expenses of living in New York City, Thomas put down roots up north.

-“The real estate market is enticing, too,” she says.
+“The real estate market is enticing, too,” she explained.
 “I am preparing to purchase a home within the next year or so and I am now able to afford an education for my son, as he attends one of the top private elementary schools in Buffalo.”

 Take things for a test run.